 Why Are WordPress Sites Hacked?

 Hackers have various motives for launching hack attacks and just about anyone can become a target.
 They usually take advantage of common security mistakes WordPress site owners make to breach website security.
 And use the site resources to further their own intentions.
 They could be using your server to store illegal files or send spam emails among other things.
-Upon finding out that your site has been compromised, web hosts would suspend your account and Google will blacklist your site.
+Upon finding out that your site has been compromised, web hosts would suspend your account, and Google will blacklist your site or even suspend your AdWords account.
 But the scenario could be very different if you recognized the hack signs.
 And took quick steps to thwart further damage to your WordPress account.
 That is why we thought of listing down the hack signs that you need to watch out for.

 Hack Sign 1: “This Site May Be Hacked”

 Search engines like Google are committed to making the web a safe experience for the user.
 For this purpose, it sends it’s crawler bots in search of compromised and marks hundreds of thousands of websites as hacked each day.
 The message “This Site May Be Hacked” usually appears on the search engine results right below the links of the sites that have been compromised.

 Suppose you wrote a piece on “Trump Administration” and when a person searches for “trump administration” on Google, your post is the first thing that appears.
 Naturally, he’ll open the post to read it but if he sees a message right below your post link saying “This site may be hacked,” he’d skip your site and open the next link.

 Hack Sign 2: Spam Mail from Your Site